Can newborn babies benefit from Pediatric Occupational Therapy?

 Pediatric Occupational Therapy often helps parents feel empowered with the knowledge that they have the tools they need to confidently provide for their babies and to make the newborn experience so much more enjoyable for everyone.

-Bellaire PT is an outpatient pediatric clinic located in Bellaire, Houston, Texas.
+Therapy SPOT – Bellaire is an outpatient pediatric clinic located in Bellaire, Houston, Texas.
 We offer a variety of multi-disciplinary pediatric therapy services including occupational therapy, physical therapy, speech therapy, and social work services to children of all ages.

 About the Author